gbdev/pandocs/src/The_Cartridge_Header.md

 In older cartridges these bytes were part of the Title (see above).
 In newer cartridges they contain a 4-character manufacturer code (uppercase).
-The exact purpose of the code is unknown.
+The purpose is unknown.

 ## 0143 – CGB Flag